Baby Essentials for the First 3 Months You Can’t Forget About

 I’ve since bought this Skip Hop Wet/Dry Bag because it can be washed and is more environmentally friendly.

-It has 2 pouches – one for wet/dirty and another for new/replacement clothes.
+It has two pouches – one for wet/dirty and another for new/replacement clothes.

-It’s worked well.
-I’ve heard it doesn’t hold dirty diapers well so I wouldn’t use it for this purpose.
+However, I’ve heard it doesn’t hold dirty diapers well, so I wouldn’t use it for this purpose.

 12. Portable changing pad for the diaper bag